Skip to main content

 Capture

-Release authorized funds to the receiver.
-The operator contract decides when and how much to release based on configured conditions.
+Capture authorized funds to the receiver.
+The operator contract decides when and how much to capture based on configured conditions.

 Void